-The Central Newfoundland Regional Appeal Board (the board) is established by the Urban and Rural Planning Act, 2000.
-Its board members are appointed by the Minister of Municipal Affairs and Environment.
-The board hears appeals related to land use and development issues that arise from decisions made by municipalities or a provincial government authority.
-Issues which may be appealed to the board include:
+The Central Newfoundland Regional Appeal Board (the "Board") is established by the Urban and Rural Planning Act, 2000.
+Its Board members are appointed by the Minister of Municipal Affairs and Environment.
+The Board hears appeals related to land use and development issues that arise from decisions made by municipalities or a provincial government authority.
+Issues which may be appealed to the Board include:

-- a decision made under Development Regulations; - a decision to issue an Order under section 102 of the Urban and Rural Planning Act, 2000; - a decision to issue an Order under section 404 of the Municipalities Act, 1999; - a decision to refuse to issue a permit under section 194 of the Municipalities Act, 1999; - a decision made under Interim Development Regulations; - a decision under a Protected Area Plan, Protected Road Zoning Regulations or Highway Sign Regulations; - a decision made under Occupancy and Maintenance Regulations; and - decisions made under any other Act or regulations where specifically designated.
+- a decision made under Municipal Development Regulations; - a decision to issue an Order under section 102 of the Urban and Rural Planning Act, 2000; - a decision to issue an Order under section 404 of the Municipalities Act, 1999; - a decision to refuse to issue a permit under section 194 of the Municipalities Act, 1999; - a decision made under Interim Municipal Development Regulations; - a decision under a Protected Area Plan, Protected Road Zoning Regulations or Highway Sign Regulations; - a decision made under Occupancy and Maintenance Regulations; and - decisions made under any other Act or regulations, including Municipal Plans and Development Regulations, where specifically designated.